 In the example shown here, there are six stamen, representing the six days of Passion Week, and and one central stigma, representing Easter Sunday and the resurrection in the (golden) middle.

 Similarly, there are six red petals, and one yellow.
 The long thin leaves are reminders of the palm leaves waved by the crowds on Palm Sunday, at the beginning of the week.

-The word 'passion' has several meanings, but for Roman Catholic Christians it particularly describes the themes and events of the Easter story, for example, medieval Passion plays.
+The word 'passion' has several meanings, but for Roman Catholic Christians it particularly describes the themes and events of the Easter story (eg. medieval Passion plays).
 In1610, Emmanuel de Villegas, a Mexican monk, was the first person to either notice or record the symbolism of the passion flower for Christians, and made sketches that were sent back to Europe.
 Although his drawings were initially disbelieved as fanciful nonsense, botanists and gardeners have since produced over 600 varieties of the native plant, which also grow well in the British climate - but don't flower at Easter!

-Around the world, Passiflora also have many other names that are unrelated to Christianity.
+Around the world, Passiflora have many other names unrelated to Christianity.
 In Israel, they are called 'clock flowers', because the filaments resemble a clock face, while in some parts of India, they are called 'Krishnakamala', because the blue petals resemble the aura of the god Krishna.